chocolatey-community/chocolatey-packages/automatic/mp3tag/README.md

 - `/NoDesktopShortcut` - Do not create desktop shortcut for Mp3tag
 - `/NoContextMenu` - Do not add Mp3tag to context menu

-These parameters can be passed to the installer with the use of `--params`.
+These parameters can be passed to the installer with the use of `--package-parameters`.
-For example: `--params '"/NoDesktopShortcut /NoContextMenu"'`
+For example: `choco install --package-parameters='"/NoDesktopShortcut /NoContextMenu"'`